markrwilliams/txghbot/README.md

 Grab a copy of the master branch at https://github.com/tomprince/txgithub and install it.
 The master branch knows about pull request and comments.

-Set up a Github webhook that fires on issue_comment and point at your computer, port 8080 (firewalls!).
+Set up a Github webhook that fires on issue_comment and point it at your computer, port 8080 (firewalls!)

 Then, do this: